mgeeky/ShellcodeFluctuation/README.md

 <fluctuate>:
         -1 - Read shellcode but dont inject it.
 Run in an infinite loop.
-        0 - Inject the shellcode but don't hook kernel32!Sleep and don't encrypt anything 1 - Inject shellcode and start fluctuating its memory.
+        0 - Inject the shellcode but don't hook kernel32!Sleep and don't encrypt anything 1 - Inject shellcode and start fluctuating its memory with standard PAGE_READWRITE.
+        2 - Inject shellcode and start fluctuating its memory with ORCA666's PAGE_NOACCESS.
 ```

 ### Moneta (seemingly) False Positive